sevenval/php-ext-css/README.md

   value is left unmodified.
 * The parameter `$type` can be set to any of the `php-ext-css` Type Constants listed below that are marked as `modifiable`.
+* If a Notifier is registered for the same token type, the Notifier is allways called bevore the Modifier.
 * Only one modifier callback per token type is possible.
 Any subsequent call to `::setModifier()` replaces previously set callbacks for the same type.
 * Returns `true` on success.